 When it comes to oil painting, thicker paint layers might take a long time to set and dry.
 In this situation, you might want to experiment with multiple layers of lighter brush strokes to see how long they take to dry.
 While it may not result in a dramatic improvement, it can assist you in achieving your goals more quickly.

-Do Your Work On A Even Surface
+Work On A Even Surface

 When painting on rough surfaces, your oil paint will take significantly longer to dry.
 A canvas is one of the best paint surfaces on which to work with oil paintings.
 Fortunately, because the majority of people utilize canvases to make their artwork, you can find them at any supply store.
 Flat surfaces allow you to uniformly spread each color, allowing it to dry faster.
 We recommend giving it a shot if you don’t mind modifying your painting surface in return for a faster drying time.